mrsilver76/tunelift/README.md

 # TuneLift
 _A Windows command line tool to export iTunes audio playlists as standard or extended .m3u files.
 It can also adjust file paths for compatibility with other computers, operating systems (like Linux), NAS devices, and embedded systems._

-> [!NOTE]
+> [!TIP]
-> This program is a complete rewrite of [iTunes Playlist exporter](https://github.com/mrsilver76/itunes_playlist_exporter) and does not upload playlists to Plex.
-If you wish to upload
-> playlists to Plex Media Server then please look at [Plex Playlist Uploder](https://github.com/mrsilver76/plex_playlist_uploader).
+> Want to use your playlists with Plex?
+[Plex Playlist Uploader](https://github.com/mrsilver76/plex-playlist-uploader) makes it easy to upload your exported `.m3u` files, the perfect companion to TuneLift.

 ## Features
-* 🔗 Connects directly to iTunes via the exposed COM interface), rather than parsing XML files.
+* 🔗 Connects directly to iTunes via the exposed COM interface, rather than parsing XML files.
 * 💾 Export playlists in basic or extended M3U formats.
 * 🧠 Export only smart (dynamic rule-based) playlists, regular (manual) playlists or all playlists.
 * 🚫 Exclude exporting any playlist whose name starts with specified text.